 Ximen Mining Corp Drilling Update: Brett Epithermal Gold Project - Vernon BC

-Vancouver, October 10, 2024 - Ximen Mining Corp.
-(TSXV: XIM) (FSE: 1XM) (OTC: XXMMF) (the "Company" or "Ximen") provides an update on hole 2 of its current drill program at the Brett epithermal gold project near Vernon in southern BC.
+Vancouver, October 16, 2024 - Ximen Mining Corp.
+(TSXV: XIM) (FSE: 1XM) (OTC: XXMMF) (the "Company" or "Ximen") provides an update on hole 3 of its on-going drill program at the Brett epithermal gold project near Vernon in southern BC.

 To view an enhanced version of this graphic, please visit: